Degree53/css/README.md

 ## Spacing

-  - Use soft tabs set to 4 spaces
+  - Use soft tabs set to 4 spaces.

     ```css
     // bad